Skip to main content

 Picnicking

-Picnic tables, some with charcoal grills are available near most parking areas on a first come first served basis.
+Picnic tables, some with charcoal grills, are available near most parking areas on a first-come, first-served basis.
 Please be aware of possible fire restrictions in the park.
-Check our alerts for current fire restrictions.
+There are two group picnic areas, which are available by reservation only.

 Rock Climbing